How to spend a day on Pittwater

 Why Pittwater suits first-time boaters

-• Short distances between stops
+• short distances between stops

-• Plenty of calm places to pause and relax
+• plenty of places to pause

 Making the most of the day